 Follow My Way: 5 music albums my wife introduced me to

 But the musical growth never stops and I always find myself picking up tips of what to listen along the way.
 Some random and passing influences, and others stronger and more steadfast.
-With my brothers on one side of the spectrum of my influences, the strongest influence on my musical taste in recent years has been my wife.
+With my brothers as my main influence on one side, the strongest influence on my musical taste in recent years has been my wife.

 These albums are just some of the ones she has introduced me to, and probably the ones I most frequently go back to.